kentlouisetonino/baseshift/README.md

 ### Description
-> - A CLI applicaltion that handles number system conversion
+> - A simple CLI applicaltion that handles number system conversion
     to another system.

 <br />